Subscribe to this page via e-mail here - Subscribe

-There are several other false views regarding the identity of the antichrist.
+There are several false views regarding the identity of the antichrist.
 Many claim that it is one specific person.
 Others say it is a mysterious force that will plague the world.
-Some believe it is anyone who opposes Christ.
-And even others feel it is the "beast" mentioned in the book of Revelation.
-Though these views are vastly different, they all have one thing in common - they all contend that the antichrist is yet to come.
+Some believe it is anyone who is opposed to Christ.
+And even others feel it is the "beast" found in the book of Revelation.
+Though these views are all erroneous and vastly different, they all have one thing in common - they all contend that the antichrist is in the near future.

 Those who espoused the antichrist doctrine did not deny the existence of God; they were not atheists.
 Nor did they deny Jesus, in fact, they would even defend Him.
 And they did not reject Christianity, for they claimed to be Christians.
 John clearly said, "they went out from us" (I John 2:19).
 So they were not anti-Christian, as they are often made to appear.

 Meaning Of The Word Antichrist

 The word "antichrist (s)" is mentioned only in the epistles of John.
 Four times it is found in I John (2:18, 22; 4:3).
 A fifth mention is in II John 7.
-Within these passages, John revealed several important facts about the antichrist which many have failed to acknowledge.
+Within these passages, John revealed several important facts about the antichrist which many false teachers have failed to acknowledge.